intenthq/blog/_posts/2015-05-15-data-science-big-data-machine-learning-and-deep-learning.md

 Now, how do we aggregate this data and create a model?
 Well, that’s the data science secret sauce!
 It’s not an easy answer, and furthermore the solution is not unique (a combination of stats and math; a mixed blessing).

-I recently spent sometime writing a book all about data science, outlining the essential parts of this complex subject.
+I recently spent some time writing a book all about data science, outlining the essential parts of this complex subject.
 It’s very practical, so the reader will have a complete hands-on experience of the essence of data science.

 > [<img src="/assets/images/data-science-big-data-machine-learning-and-deep-learning_book_img.png" height="300">](http://www.amazon.co.uk/Python-Science-Essentials-Alberto-Boschetti/dp/1785280422)

-It’s organised in 6 chapters … the 6th key points of data science:
+It’s organised in 6 chapters … the key points of data science:

 1. *First steps:* how to set up your computer
 2. *Data munging:* how to download and handle data